Khao Yai National Park: Description

-Khao Yai National Park is in the western part of the Sankamphaeng Mountain Range, at the southwestern boundary of the Khorat Plateau.
+Khao Yai National Park is the third largest in Thailand with an area of about 2166 km2.
+The parkis in the western part of the Sankamphaeng Mountain Range, at the southwestern boundary of the Khorat Plateau.
 The highest mountain in the area of the park is 1351 m high Khao Rom.
+Much of the park lies in Nakhon Ratchasima Province (Khorat), but also includes parts of Saraburi, Prachinburi and Nakhon Nayok provinces.

-This park lies largely in Nakhon Ratchasima Province (Khorat), but also includes parts of Saraburi, Prachinburi and Nakhon Nayok Provinces.
+It includes tropical seasonal forests and grasslands.
+Elevations ranges from 400 to 1000 m.
+Its waterfalls include the 80 m Heo Narok (เหวนรก), and Heo Suwat (เหวสุวัต) made famous by the film The Beach.